erikedin/Behavior.jl/docs/TUTORIAL.md

 1. Create a new package
 2. Add some code to test
-3. Add ExecutableSpecifications.jl as a dependency
+3. Add Behavior.jl as a dependency
 4. Write a Gherkin feature
 5. Implement the steps in the feature
 6. Test the Gherkin feature